metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-JSONAPI/README.md

     **NOTE**: Your relationships should be in the correct form (singular/plural) based on the relationship in your schema management system.
 For example, if you have a resource called 'post' and it has many 'comments', make sure comments is passed in as a plural noun here.

+- `http_verbs _ArrayRef_`

+    The HTTP verbs/methods to use when creating the resources routes.
+Defaults to `GET`, `POST`, `PATCH` and `DELETE`, where `GET` is both for the collection route as well as the single resource route (e.g. `/api/authors` and `/api/authors/:author_id`).

+    Specifying this will not, if provided, affect the relationship routes that will be created.
+Those will have routes created for all verbs regardless.

 ## render\_error(_Str_ $status, _ArrayRef|Str_ $errors, _HashRef_ $meta?)